Mike Yastrzemski Player Props: Giants vs. Twins

 Mike Yastrzemski At The Plate

-- Yastrzemski is batting .246 with seven doubles, five home runs and nine walks.
+- Yastrzemski has seven doubles, five home runs and nine walks while hitting .250.

-- Looking at the 29 games he has played this season, he's hit a home run in five of them (17.2%), and in 4% of his trips to the plate.
+- In five games this year, he has hit a long ball (16.7%, and 4% of his trips to the dish).

+- In nine games this season (30.0%), Yastrzemski has picked up an RBI, and in five of those games (16.7%) he had more than one.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.